Youngzt998/ziteng.yang.github.io/2-project.md

 ## **Verification-aided Compiler Optimization**

+[Note: This project was now continued by  [Hanzhi Liu](https://misaka.center/), an undergraduate genius student (2019~2023, expected) and an experienced programmer at SJTU, also advised by Qinxiang Cao, to implement this optimization and framework in VST's separation logic [VST = Verified Software Toolchain]]

 We are designing a new method of program optimization for C programs with assertion annotated that contains verification information of the program.
 The new methods was being realized based on original [CompCert](http://compcert.inria.fr/) compiler.
 New semantics framework was designed based on CompCert small step semantic framework.
 A conditional definition of "forward simulation" and "backward simulation" diagram for compiler correctness was proposed with crucial properties proved.

-This is an original work of our research group under exploration, so details are still confidential.
+This is an original work of our research group under exploration, so details are still not opened to the public.